 16. Clarifications

 16.1 If SAM sends a written notice to any Tenderers to clarify any aspect of their Tender Offers, the Tenderers concerned must provide full and comprehensive responses within 7 days of the date of the written notice.
-For the avoidance of doubt, this may include the request for the submission for missing documents or information that may be required by SAM for this Tender provided that no Tenderer shall, in any case, be permitted to amend the proposed Contract Price already submitted
+For the avoidance of doubt, this may include the request for the submission for missing documents or information that may be required by SAM for this Tender provided that no Tenderer shall, in any case, be permitted to amend the proposed Contract Price already submitted.

 17. Demonstration of capabilities